aimeos/aimeos-docs/src/config/client-html/account-basket.md

 # name

-Class name of the used account subscription client implementation
+Class name of the used account basket client implementation

 ```
-client/html/account/subscription/name =
+client/html/account/basket/name =
 ```

 * Default:
 * Type: string - Last part of the class name
-* Since: 2018.04
+* Since: 2022.10

 Each default HTML client can be replace by an alternative imlementation.
 To use this implementation, you have to set the last part of the class